Accessibility Service Abuse

 How does Appdome Protect Against Accessibility Service Abuse?

-When Accessibility Service Abuse is detected, the app will be closed and the user receives a notification, prompting about the detection and suggesting the option of turning Accessibility Services off via the settings.
+When Accessibility Service Abuse is detected, Appdome ensures that the app closes and the user receives a notification informing them about the detection and suggesting the option to turn off their Accessibility Services via the settings.

-You can leave the default app compromise notification or edit it.
+Note: You can either leave the default app compromise notification as is or edit it.
 In addition, you can create a localized compromise notification message by uploading a CSV or JSON file.
-Ensure that in this file you specify the locale (e.g. en_US) on the left column and the localized message on the right column.
+Ensure that in this file, you specify the locale (e.g., en_US) on the left column and the localized message on the right column.

 1. Upload the Mobile App to Appdome.